Zewb/n8n-node-brightpearl/README.md

 ### OAuth2 (public app)

 For published apps that need user-authorized access.
 Standard OAuth2 authorization-code flow against Brightpearl's endpoints, plus app-ref/dev-ref headers alongside the Bearer token.

+Note: If you plan to use the oauth2 when using it with a generic http request node, you'll need to add two headers manually:
+- `brightpearl-app-ref`
+- `brightpearl-dev-ref`

 | Credential field | Where to find it |
 |---|---|